 Jun Märkl is a highly respected interpreter of core Germanic repertoire and has become known for his refined and idiomatic explorations of the French Impressionists.
-He has been appointed Music Director of the Malaysian Philharmonic Orchestra, Artistic Advisor for Taiwan National Symphony Orchestra and Principal Guest Conductor of the Residentie Orkest, The Hague from 2021 on.
+He currently serves as Music Director of the Malaysian Philharmonic Orchestra, Artistic Advisor for Taiwan National Symphony Orchestra and Principal Guest Conductor of the Residentie Orkest ofThe Hague.
+He has also recently been appointed Artistic Advisor of the Indianapolis Symphony Orchestra and Principal Guest Conductor of the Oregon Symphony.
 His long-standing relationships with the state operas of Vienna, Berlin, Munich, Semperoper Dresden and the Metropolitan Opera have been complemented by his music directorships of the Orchestre National de Lyon, the MDR Leipzig Radio Symphony Orchestra and the Basque National Orchestra.
 He also guest conducts leading orchestras in North America, Asia, Australia, New Zealand and Europe.
 In recognition of his achievements in France, he was honoured in 2012 with the Chevalier de l’Ordre des Arts et des Lettres.
 Märkl has an extensive discography – among the more than 50 albums he has recorded are the complete Schumann symphonies with the NHK Symphony Orchestra, Mendelssohn and Wagner with the MDR Leipzig Radio Symphony Orchestra, and works by Ravel, Messiaen, and a highly acclaimed Debussy series with the Orchestre National de Lyon.
 He is currently working on a cycle of works by Saint-Saëns, R. Strauss and Hosokawa.
 Born in Munich, Märkl won the conducting competition of the Deutscher Musikrat in 1986 and studied at Tanglewood with Leonard Bernstein and Seiji Ozawa.
 Soon after he appeared in opera houses throughout Europe followed by his first music directorships at the Staatstheater Saarbrücken and the Nationaltheater Mannheim.